 If you meet the above minimum qualifications, you may apply for further consideration.
-The Department of Corrections (DOC) will notify you by e-mail with the information on how to schedule an appointment to take the REACT test within a few days of your applying to this job posting.
+The Department of Corrections (DOC) will notify you by e-mail with the information on how to schedule your assessment and interview day and times within a few days of you applying to this job ID.
 There is limited space available, and reservations for testing will be on a first come, first serve basis.
-You will be asked to verify that you meet the minimum qualifications at the time of the test.
+You will be asked to verify that you meet the minimum qualifications at the time of the assessment and interview.

 Criminal history and employment reference checks will be conducted on the successful candidate prior to an offer of employment.
 In addition, new employees will be fingerprinted by the DOC within the first 30 days of employment.

 Want to make a difference in your community?
 The MN DOC plays a critical role in public safety and is a national leader in correctional programming.
 Along with providing security, you act as an important role model to those under our care.
 By modeling good behavior, respect, and professionalism, you can help bring about offender change.
 Your positive actions and interactions with offenders positively impacts our goal of reducing future crime.

 Employment with the MN DOC is not just a job, it can be a rewarding career.
 Our dedicated and professional staff have found the MN DOC to be a place to grow.
 From your first day with the department, you receive a great starting salary, excellent health and dental insurance, and a clear path for advancement.

 Have student loans to pay off?
 As a State of Minnesota employee you may qualify to receive student loan forgiveness under the Public Service Loan Forgiveness Program.
 If that isn't enough to make you excited to work for the Minnesota DOC, we also provide generous vacation and sick leave.

 How does early retirement sound?
 If you serve in a security staff position with the MN DOC, you are eligible to retire from state service at an earlier age than other positions.